 Other Factors to Consider Prior to Buying a Horse

 Buying a horse is only the beginning of the costs involved.
-Depending on where you live, your horse’s needs, and other factors, caring for a horse can average between $8,600 to $26,000 per year.
+Depending on where you live, your horse’s needs, and other factors, the average cost of caring for a horse is $8,600-$26,000 per year.

 For starters, horses need regular vet visits, a place to live, food, and lots of daily care.
-So before buying a four-legged friend, make sure you know your horse’s health history, and you have a reasonable budget set aside for yearly expenses.
+So before buying a four-legged friend, make sure you know its health history, and set aside a reasonable budget for yearly expenses.

 Here are a few other important things to keep in mind:

-• Lifespan: Horses usually live between 25 and 30 years.
+• Lifespan: Horses usually live 25-30 years.
 Owning one is a long-term commitment that should be carefully considered.

 • Time: Horses need plenty of attention each day.
 If you’re short on time, you might have to hire someone to help care for your horse.

-• Training and equipment: Horses need plenty of exercise, which requires pricey equipment like saddles, blankets, bridles, and lead lines.
+• Training and equipment: Horses need plenty of exercise, which requires pricey equipment such as saddles, blankets, bridles, and lead lines.

-• Transportation: If you plan to show or travel with your pony, remember that you’ll need a way to transport them, which adds to your ownership costs.
+• Transportation: If you plan to show or travel with your pony, remember that you’ll need a way to transport them, which can add to your ownership costs.

 The Takeaway

 Taking out a horse loan can be a smart way to finance a new pony.
-But before signing a loan agreement, it’s important to understand how equine financing works and to compare your options.
-Also, keep in mind the ongoing costs of horse ownership.
+But before signing a loan agreement, it’s important to understand how equine financing works and compare your options.
+Also, keep in mind that there are ongoing costs of horse ownership.

 FAQ